PanzerKunst/aziz-hb/README.md

 ./start
 ```

-Choose a super simple password (1 letter?), as you'll have to input it every time you start Hummingbot.
+If it's the first start, you have to set a password.
+Rather set a super simple password (1 letter?), as you'll have to
+input it every time you start Hummingbot.

 The [default configuration file](https://github.com/PanzerKunst/aziz-hb/blob/main/conf/scripts/conf_savings_SOL.yml)
 trades on the Hyperliquid perpetual exchange (`connector_name: hyperliquid_perpetual`).
 You have to configure your